Thames Tributary Ravensbourne - St.Johns

 309, brick and terracotta with ornamented gables designed 1886 by James Edmeston for London & South Western Bank.

 Tressellian building.
 Lewisham College of Further Education, before 1990 known as SELTEC (South East London Technical College).
 The main building is a long rectangular brick block with rows tall windows, built 1931.
 There are two coats of arms, London County Council and Metropolitan Borough of Deptford, and arts and crafts lampposts and rainwater heads.
-Designed by F. R. Homes for the L.C.C., 1927.
+Designed by F. R. Homes for the L.C.C., 1927. and 1978

 St John’s Church, a ragstone church of 1854 by Philip Charles Hardwick.
 Its’ tall spire is a landmark for a long way around.
 Entrance arch with capitals and dogtooth ornamentation, and a large west door.
 Inside stained glass by Ward & Hughes.
 A postwar hall has been erected across the upper part of the church.
 Allan Monument of 1868 by M. Noble.